-Kesavananda Bharti VS State of Kerala is a landmark Judgement.
-Whenever a Child takes admission to a law college, his teacher definitely tells him about the Kesavananda Bharati Vs. State of Kerala Case.
+Kesavananda Bharati vs the State of Kerala is a landmark Judgement.
+Whenever a Child takes admitted to a law college, his teacher definitely tells him about the Kesavananda Bharati Vs. State of Kerala Case.
 And whenever the teacher takes a lecture, the teacher asks, have you heard about this case?

 After getting independence, all the state governments get involved in fixing their social and economic condition.
 And after the constitution comes, citizens get fundamental rights.
 Then they realize that equality is their right.

-The State Government of Kerala thought to fix its social-economic condition and laws like Zamindari system, Tenancy Law, Land Ownership, passed the Kerala Land Reform Act to fix all this.
+The State Government of Kerala thought to fix its social-economic condition and laws like the Zamindari system, Tenancy Law, and Land Ownership, passed the Kerala Land Reform Act to fix all this.

 Due to this takeover of the Kerala government, the income of Matha ends, and then there is a problem in handling all affairs of Matha, then this land acquisition is challenged by Matha’s head.
-The Head of the Matha was Kesavananda Bharti.
-And who present their case in the Supreme Court?
+The Head of the Matha was Kesavananda Bharati.
+And who presents their case in the Supreme Court?
 Nanabhoy Palkhiwala

 In the Golaknath case, when the question came to the fore that the Parliament has so much power that it can amend the constitutional provisions as it pleases and can also change the fundamental right.
 Then in this case, while answering this question, the Supreme Court imposed a number of restrictions on the power of the Parliament to amend the Constitution.
 What does the parliament do after that?